zhubonan/PackageCompiler.jl/docs/src/examples/ohmyrepl.md

 Therefore, we also want to do "Profile Guided Compilation" (PGC), where we record what functions gets compiled when using OhMyREPL, so they can be cached into the system image.
-OhMyREPL is a bit different from most other packages in that it is used interactive.
+OhMyREPL is a bit different from most other packages in that it is used interactively.
 Normally to do PGC with PackageCompiler we pass a script to to execute as the `precompile_execution_file` which is used to collect compilation data, but in this case, we will use Julia to manually collect this data.